ksafranski/laigents/README.md

 // Get an agent and use it
 const assistant = ai.getAgent('assistant');
-const response = await assistant.instruct('Tell me a joke about programming.');
+const response = await assistant.prompt('Tell me a joke about programming.');
 console.log(response);

 // Use with memory